Anti-Zeno quantum advantage in fast-driven heat machines: Introduction

 Finding quantum advantages in machine performance relative to their classical counterparts has been one of the major aims of research in the field of quantum technology in general \cite{kurizki15quantum, harrow17quantum, boixo18characterizing}, and particularly in thermodynamics of quantum systems \cite{ghosh2018thermodynamic}.
 Overall, the foregoing research leads to the conclusion that conventional thermodynamic description of cyclic machines based on a (two-level, multilevel or harmonic oscillator) quantum system in arbitrary two-bath settings may not be the arena for a distinct quantum advantage in machine performance \cite{ghosh18are}.
 An exception should be made for multiple identical machines that exhibit collective, quantum-entangled features \cite{niedenzu18cooperative, campo16quantum}).

 Here we show that quantum advantage is in fact achievable in a quantum heat machine (QHM), whether a heat engine or a refrigerator, whose energy-level gap is modulated faster than what is allowed by the Markov approximation.
-To this end, we invoke methods of quantum system-control via frequent coherent (e.g. phase-flipping or level-modulating) operations \cite{kofman01universal, kofman04unified} as well as their incoherent counterparts (e.g. projective measurements or noise-induced dephasing) \cite{kofman00acceleration, erez08, gordon09cooling, gordon10nonmarkovian, alvarez10zeno}.
-Such control has previously been shown, both theoretically \cite{kofman00acceleration, erez08} and experimentally \cite{alvarez10zeno}, to yield non-Markovian dynamics that conforms to one of two universal paradigms: i) quantum Zeno dynamics (QZD) whereby the bath effects on the system are drastically suppressed or slowed down; ii) anti-Zeno dynamics (AZD) that implies the opposite, i.e., enhancement or speedup of the system-bath energy exchange \cite{kofman00acceleration, erez08, rao11from}.
+To this end, we invoke methods of quantum system-control via frequent coherent (e.g. phase-flipping or level-modulating) operations \cite{kofman01universal, kofman04unified} as well as their incoherent counterparts (e.g. projective measurements or noise-induced dephasing) \cite{kofman00acceleration, erez08, gordon09cooling, gordon10equilibration, alvarez10zeno}.
+Such control has previously been shown, both theoretically\cite{kofman00acceleration, gordon07universal, erez08, clausen10bath} and experimentally \cite{alvarez10zeno, almog11direct}, to yield non-Markovian dynamics that conforms to one of two universal paradigms: i) quantum Zeno dynamics (QZD) whereby the bath effects on the system are drastically suppressed or slowed down; ii) anti-Zeno dynamics (AZD) that implies the opposite, i.e., enhancement or speedup of the system-bath energy exchange \cite{kofman00acceleration, erez08, rao11from}.
 It has been previously shown that QZD leads to the heating of both the system and the bath at the expense of the system-bath correlation energy \cite{klimovsky13work}, whereas AZD may lead to alternating cooling or heating of the system at the expense of the bath or vice-versa \cite{kofman00acceleration, erez08}.
 In our present analysis of cyclic heat machines based on quantum systems, we show that analogous effects can drastically modify the power output, without affecting their Carnot efficiency bound.
 AZD is shown to bring about a drastic power boost, thereby manifesting genuine quantum advantage, as it stems from the time-energy uncertainty relation of quantum mechanics.

-In Sec. \ref{genan} we present the basic model of our QHM.
-In Sec. \ref{secnm} we set the requirements for non-Markovian dynamics in the QHM.
-In Sec. \ref{minhe} we demonstrate the quantum advantage of the AZD regime and the inadequacy of the QZD regime as far as heat-machine performance is concerned.
-In Sec. \ref{dis} we discuss the results and suggest their experimental realization.